develop-me/bootcamp--week-07-08--laravel/challenges/02-mysql/README.md

 ## Planning and creating tables

-1. Plan out a relational database for our vets practice on paper
+1. Plan out a relational database for our vets practice on paper (read the start of the One-to-Many Relationships chapter of the notes for more about relational databases).

     You'll want to be able to store information on *animals* and *owners*, this should be done with two tables.

+    Consider 1 owner who has 3 animals, how would this relationship be represented.

-    Think about what data the vets might want to store, the field names and suitable data types.
+    Think about what other data the vets might want to store, the field names and suitable data types.

 1. Show it to the instructor or Teaching Assistant.

-1. Write your `CREATE TABLE` queries (best done in a code editor) and run them on the MySQL prompt.
+1. Write your `CREATE TABLE` queries (best done in a code editor) and run them on the MySQL prompt to create your tables.

 ### Tricksy